 - 1 tablespoon baking powder

-- Preheat your oven to 375F and line a standard muffin pan with 12 paper liners.
+- Preheat the oven to 375F and line a muffin pan with paper liners.

-- Remove from oven and allow them to cool down slightly prior to serving.
+- Remove the muffins from the oven and allow them to cool slightly before removing them from the pan and serving.

-I make this recipe with an all-purpose gluten free flour (already includes xantham gum in ingredients) successfully.
+I successfully made this recipe with an all-purpose gluten free flour (already includes xantham gum in ingredients).
 You can also make this with white whole-wheat (also known as whole-wheat baking flour).